Gustaw Lewita

-Gustaw Lewita (1853-1889) was a pianist from Płock, Poland.
+Gustaw Lewita (1853, 1854 or 1855 – 7 February 1889) was a pianist from Płock, Poland.
 He attended the Vienna Conservatory and graduated with distinction, before heading to Paris.
-There he became a member of the orchestra of the Pas de Loup concerts.
+There he became a member of the Pasdeloup Orchestra.
 In 1882, he became a professor at the Warsaw Conservatory.
-He later gave concerts to Archduke Franz Karl in Vienna and to the Emperor of Brazil, during his later American tour.
+He later gave concerts to Archduke Franz Karl in Vienna, and, touring America, before the Emperor of Brazil.